disuye/Bitcoin-Block-Clock-Minimalist/README.md

 # Bitcoin Block Clock Minimalist
 macOS screensaver powered by mempool.space 's awesome API.
-The original [Bitcoin Block Clock](https://raw.github.com/disuye/Bitcoin-Block-Clock) screensaver features a console style real-time data dump from Mempool.
 This Minimalist screensaver only shows block tip height, block timestamp, and local fiat time.

 This saver requires an internet connection, otherwise nothing interesting is displayed.

 ![screenshot png](screenshot.png)

+The original [Bitcoin Block Clock](https://github.com/disuye/Bitcoin-Block-Clock) screensaver features a console style real-time data dump from Mempool, and it was a dirty test run.
+This Minimalist version is far superior imo :)

 ## Info